subhajitbiswas01/subhajitbiswas01.github.io/_pages/BubblyFlow.md

 ---

-## 🌀 **Part VI: Thrust Generation using 2-D and 3-D Rigid and Flexible Foils**
+## 🌀 **Fish-like propulsion: thrust generation using 2-D and 3-D flapping foils**

 <div style="text-align: justify;">

 Fish use flapping motions to generate thrust, with the oscillating tail as the primary propulsion mechanism.
 Studying these motions helps understand and mimic efficient thrust generation.
 I experimentally studied thrust from sinusoidal pitching motion of rigid, flexible, and hybrid foils of varying shapes in a uniform flow at different pitching amplitudes, $Re$, and flexibilities ($EI$).
 The transient shapes of the flexible foils were characterized using image processing and correlated with measured unsteady forces and moments from a load cell.

 </div>